 Sachin was born more than 10 years before I was born (1984) but anybody can tell we are the luckiest generation to have witnessed the greatest batsman cricket has ever known.
 There is no lose talk when someone says Sachin is great and probably this movie and my blog is meant to explain the same.
 So why is Sachin great ?
 All of us know why without needing an explanation but for some weird reason I feel like telling the Sachin story for the newer and other future generations too.

 He is great because he started playing international cricket at the age of 16 which in a way meant there was some serious talent or lack of talent in India.
 It feels empty without knowing how things started for Sachin as a kid in Mumbai facing his first ball at the practice nets in Shivaji Park.
 No cricketer can ever be taught beyond the basics and his coach Achrekar and brother Ajit had the encouragement for him to flourish.
 Sachin obviously has a deep cricketing brain which no-one understands unless you analyze some of his matches and the shots he plays.
 The film was a treat to watch just like his 100s and 50s with some memorable shots which commentators have admired and enjoyed.
-But behind the scenes his life is played like a somber song which speaks louder than a woman’s eyes staring at you in silence.
-The movie moves everyone in a heart-throbbing fashion with his wife Anjali and her kids sharing some time immemorial videos- The time he spends dating Anjali and the little time he had to spend for his two beautiful kids – Arjun and Sara.
+Behind the scenes his life is played like a mellifluous song and moves everyone in a heart-throbbing fashion with his wife Anjali and her kids sharing some time immemorial videos.

 Haha 🙂 I can only start with a laugh about this movie.
 If you have read the book reading it again should make you feel better than watching the movie.
 Everybody knows Chetan Bhagat is good at writing girly stories without much fuss but when heroic attempts are made to convert them to a movie success comes only partially or half just like the half girl friend.

-First of all being an Arian I don’t believe in any half girl friends.
-A girl needs to decide which guy or man she wants.
-If she cannot she has an unresolvable heart problem which spreads like cancer to the often poor guy.
-Riya Somani is a rich girl who plays good basketball while Madhav Jha is a lad from the relatively poorer but top-end communities in Bihar.
+First of all being an Arian I don’t believe in any half girlfriends.
+The so callled ‘Half-girl friends’ have an unresolvable heart problem which spreads like cancer often to the poor guy.
+Riya Somani is a rich girl who plays good basketball while Madhav Jha is a boy from the relatively poorer communities in Bihar.
 Both of them meet together at Stephen’s college basketball courts and a romantic friendship blossoms among the two.
 Madhav can neither speak good english nor understand rich girls with split personality.

 Madhav’s moves to breach the friendship lines through movie dates does not go well but Riya Somani’s moves to kiss him to death succeeds.
 Only difference being death comes slowly to Madhav after the poison works his way through the body and the sensible part of his mind.
 Riya Somani is no match whatsoever with Madhav – Neither the way he speaks nor the way he dresses nor the way he fantasises girls.
 Trouble arrives to Madhav when Riya decides to marry a Londoner.
 Innocence and helplessness spreads all over his face unable to find answers for Riya’s physical moves.

 The story is meant to be emotional and acting is good in parts but believe me an assertive egoistic Arian like me will not tolerate so much from a girl like Riya.
 This fact is well conveyed by Madhav’s friend in the first half of the movie and I thought his acting deserves appreciation.
-Riya in the end remains the insensitive, stubborn and childish girl who cannot decide beyond a worthless friend with minimal benefits relationship which I think is stupid when the guy wants to own her and Madhav remains the innocent english learning guy who struggles to match some serious richness.
+Riya, in the end, remains the insensitive, stubborn and childish girl who cannot decide beyond a worthless friend with minimal benefits relationship which I think is stupid when the guy wants to marry her and Madhav remains the innocent English learning boy who struggles to match some serious richness.
 Worth the time ?
 Definitely no. Theatres were empty and probably suits boring couples who have not even read the book or know who Chetan Bhagat is.
 Shraddha Kapoor as Riya Somani and Arjun as Madhav Jha should be an insult to themselves in spite of of some good performances from Arjun Kapoor.

 It’s almost mid-May and if you have been sitting at home with a 1.5 TON air-conditioner working 24/7 for you then you have no idea how hot it is getting each day outside.
 I would draw similar analogy to sedentary lifestyles where we sit in the office working for long hours without realizing the long term consequences.